-Hello, fellow history enthusiasts,
+Hello, fellow history students!

 Established in 1921 at the University of Arkansas, Phi Alpha Theta is the national honors society for students of history.
 Dedicated to promoting the study of history, Phi Alpha Theta sponsors conferences, offers scholarship opportunities and publishes a quarterly journal.
 In 1998 Alpha Theta Omega, Drake University’s active local chapter, became one of the organization’s now 970 chapters.